 Instant coffee is usually made with Robusta coffee beans.
 They have about twice the caffeine, fewer sugars, and fats, and are usually considered less tasty.
 Robusta beans taste far more earthy and bitter than their counterpart, Arabica beans, which we are served in coffee shops or we buy as fresh ground coffee.
 Robusta beans are also cheaper.

 Then there is also the process that the beans go through to make the instant granules.
 The extra heating, cooling, and then heating again in your mug absolutely impacts the flavor.

 Fresh ground coffee has been heated with water.
 Instant coffee has had an extra round of heating, cooling, and who truly knows what else done to it in making the granules.
 It’s hard to argue that, with the extra processing the instant goes through, it is exactly the same drink.

-Antioxidants are compounds in coffee which help protect your body against free radicals.
+Antioxidants are compounds in coffee that help protect your body against free radicals.
 Free radicals are molecules, atoms, and ions with one or more unpaired electrons, ahem, which are particularly reactive and can cause damage to cells in your body.
 Antioxidants are good for you.

-The Original Type of Bean
+The Original Type of Coffee Bean

 Like I said back at the Quality section instant coffee is made from Robusta coffee beans.
 Mainly because they are cheaper.

 There are two main species of coffee beans; Robusta and Arabica.
 Arabica beans are considered by most coffee lovers to be the tastier bean.

 An Arabica coffee bean will taste sweet and soft.
 It is what you will be served in a coffee shop or buy in a bag of coffee beans; whether whole beans or pre-ground.
 Arabica beans also have about half of the caffeine content of a Robusta bean.